 Motherhood brings on a mixture of excitement, anxiety, and everything in between.
 After all, you’re suddenly responsible for bringing a baby into the world.
 Naturally, your mind will be racing with a million questions.
 Now that you’re pregnant, should you be doing (or not doing) certain things?
 What should your diet be like?
 How much should you eat?
 It’s enough to make anyone’s head spin.

-Ayurveda has a detailed regimen, known as garbhini paricharya, to guide you through pregnancy.
+Ayurveda has a detailed regimen known as garbhini paricharya to guide you through pregnancy.
 This regimen describes the ideal diet, healthy herbs, and important practices.

-1. Healthy Diet
+1. Follow A Healthy Diet